varworkshop/ai_coach_fitness_2026/README.md

 We provide an simplified dataloader in `data.py` that is built upon the official dataloader [here](https://github.com/Qualcomm-AI-research/FitCoach/blob/main/src/fitness_datasets/fitcoach.py).
 You can switch between the train/benchmark/competition splits by specifying the appropriate data folder (`DATA_ROOT`).

 ### Run Qwen3-VL Baseline
-You can run the simple Qwen3-VL-2B-Instruct baseline that provides feedbacks every 5 seconds using,
+You can run the simple Qwen3-VL-2B-Instruct baseline that provides feedbacks every 5 seconds using o the benchmark set using,
 ```
 export HF_HOME=<path to your hf cache>
 python qwen3_vl_baseline.py \